mohaimenhasan/TheraBot/README.md

 # Mental Health Coach WhatsApp Chatbot

-A WhatsApp chatbot that serves as a mental health coach, built using Azure OpenAI and WhatsApp Web.js.
+A WhatsApp chatbot that serves as a mental health coach, built using Azure OpenAI and Twilio's WhatsApp API.
 This AI-powered chatbot provides mental health support, coping strategies based on Cognitive Behavioral Therapy (CBT), and mood tracking.

 ## Features